2025_AATE Logo IDK

 Appendix D: Personnel

 This appendix must include a biographical sketch for each individual (key personnel) involved with the project, formatted using the standard NIH biosketch format.
 Key personnel typically include all individuals with doctoral or other professional degrees.
 However, in some projects, this will include individuals at the master's or baccalaureate level, provided they contribute in a substantive way to the project’s scientific development or execution.
-Each completed sketch must not exceed two pages and must include: name; position title; role in proposed project; chronological summaries of educational background and employment history (years, degrees, institutions, departments, positions); chronological listing of all publications of the past three years and representative earlier publications pertinent to the proposed project; research funding history.
+Each completed sketch must not exceed two pages and must include: name; position title; role in proposed project; chronological summaries of educational background and employment history (years, degrees, institutions, departments, positions); chronological listing of all publications of the past three years and representative earlier publications pertinent to the proposed project; research

 Appendix E: Facilities